SGOOP-d: Estimating kinetic distances and reaction coordinate dimensionality for rare event systems from biased/unbiased simulations: Results

 We highlight here that in our framework $K$ is not a free parameter that needs to be tuned.
 Instead, it can be approximated on the basis of Maximum Caliber based rate matrices (Sec. \ref{sec:sgoop_details}) as:

-However, as the Maximum Caliber based rate estimates are approximate and might depend on choice of the dynamical constraints and quality of sampling,\cite{ghosh2020maximum} we can vary $K$ around $K^{\ast}$ and ascertain the sensitivity of the calculation of commute distance with respect to the accuracy of $K$.
+\pt{where $K^{\ast}$ indicates a Maximum Caliber based estimation of $K$}.
+However, as the Maximum Caliber-based rate estimates are approximate and might depend on the choice of the dynamical constraints and quality of sampling,\cite{ghosh2020maximum} in SI we also show that the precise value of $K^{\ast}$ doesn't have a large effect on the connectivity.

-Fig.~\ref{fig:dK_3s4s} and Table. \ref{tab:RC3s4s} detail the two RC-components $\chi^{(1)}$ and $\chi^{(2)}$ so obtained for the different model potentials.
+Fig.~\ref{fig:dK_3s4s} and Table \ref{tab:RC3s4s} detail the two RC-components $\chi^{(1)}$ and $\chi^{(2)}$ so obtained for the different model potentials.
 Here using $K=0$ is equivalent to using only the first component $\chi^{(1)}$ to determine the commute distance, while increasing non-zero values of $K$ captures increasing contributions from the second component $\chi^{(2)}$ through Eq. \ref{eq:dK}.
-As can be seen for the 3-state system (Fig. \ref{fig:dK_3s4s} (d)), considering only the first component $\chi^{(1)}$ would lead to an erroneous conclusion that the pairs of states AB, AC and BC are all kinetically equidistant.
+As can be seen for the 3-state system (Fig. \ref{fig:dK_3s4s} (d)), considering only the first component $\chi^{(1)}$ would lead to an erroneous conclusion that the pairs of states AB, AC, and BC are all kinetically equidistant.
 This is not consistent with the high-dimensional data sampled shown in Fig. \ref{fig:dK_3s4s} (a), where the barrier experienced between the states BC is much lower than for AB and AC.
 By adding the second component $\chi^{(2)}$ to the kinetic distance in Eq. \ref{eq:dK} using $K=K^{\ast}$, we recover this correct picture.
-Furthermore the picture is relatively insensitive to the exact choice of $K^{\ast}$ thereby showing the robustness of the procedure to possible inaccuracies in the Maximum Caliber estimate.
-Similar conclusions regarding kinetically truthful picture consistent with the data can be drawn for the remaining three 4-state potentials shown in Fig. \ref{fig:dK_3s4s}.
-In both Fig. ~\ref{fig:dK_3s4s} (e) and (f), using only the 1-d RC $\chi^{(1)}$, AB, BC, and CD are equally short, while AD is the slowest transition.
+Similar conclusions regarding kinetically truthful picture consistent with the data can be drawn for the remaining two 4-state potentials shown in Fig. \ref{fig:dK_3s4s}.
+In both Fig.~\ref{fig:dK_3s4s} (e) and (f), using only the 1-d RC $\chi^{(1)}$, AB, BC, and CD are equally short, while AD is the slowest transition.
 This erroneous connectivity has been corrected after adding a second component of RC $\chi^{(2)}$, where AB and CD are equally shortest at $K=K^{\ast}$.
-Note that in both insets AD is slightly lower which shows the noisy nature in the Maximum Caliber based estimation of transition rates.
+Note that in both Fig.~\ref{fig:dK_3s4s} (e) and (f) AD is slightly lower which shows the noisy nature in the Maximum Caliber-based estimation of transition rates.